VarshneyaB/Tweet-Streaming/README.md

     pprint(tweet["user_friends_count"])
 ```
 # API_3

-This is to export the data from database into a csv.
+_This is to export the data from database into a desired file._

 ## usage